infinum/frontend-handbook/JavaScript/Angular.md

 ##### Creating new services

 Use `ng g s MyService` to generate new service.
 NOTE: unlike during component generation, service generation will not create a new dir for the service (although that might change in the future).
-We recommend that you first create a dir for your service and then generate new service inside that dir.
+Solution is to simply prefix the directory name and the command will generate the directory as well as the service: `ng g s my-service/my-service`.

 #### Ejecting